Patel-Rasesh/Flixster/README.md

 # Flix
 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
-This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.

----

 ## Flix Part 1

 ### User Stories
-`TODO://` In the **User Stories section below**, add an `x` in the `-[ ]` like this `- [x]` for any user story you complete. (🚫 Remove this paragraph after after checking off completed user stories)

 #### REQUIRED (10pts)
 - [X] (10pts) User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.